brn-cntrl/analysis_platform/README.md

 - External data files (e.g. those collected in PsychoPy) should be placed in the subject's "external_data" folder, found at the same level as emotibit_data and respiratory_data folders.

 ### Paths
+#### IMPORTANT
+All data is expected to be stored according to the following path structure.
+When processing data collected by the Experiment Platform, please navigate to the desired trial folder.
+Batch processing for full experiments (navigating to the <experiment_name> folder will not work and is not recommended due to potential bottlenecks.
+See "Next Steps" for more information.

 - Emotibit data: subject_data/<experiment_name>/<trial_name>/<subject_id>/emotibit_data/
 - Respiratory data (vernier belt): subject_data/<experiment_name>/<trial_name>/<subject_id>/respiratory_data/
 - Respiratory/Cardiac data (Polar H10): subject_data/<experiment_name>/<trial_name>/<subject_id>/cardiac_data/